davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * **Termination**: ✅ &mdash; with only two values and an odd number of nodes, some value will have reached a majority once all votes are in
 * **Fault Tolerance**: hmm . . . we might have a problem here

 In a fault tolerant algorithm, it should be okay for one node to crash.
-But we just said it was really important for us to have an odd number of nodes . . . if a node crashes, we're left with an even number of nodes again, and split votes become a concern again:
+But we just said it was really important for us to have an odd number of nodes . . . if a node crashes, we're left with an even number of nodes again, and split votes become possible again:

 DIAGRAM

-Man, the wheels are really starting to fall off again, aren't they?
+Uh oh, the wheels are really starting to fall off again, aren't they?
 Having an odd number of nodes isn't sufficient to protect from split votes; we need to find another solution.

 ## Tiebreaks and Takebacks

 Okay, there's no way to prevent split votes, so there's no way to ensure some value always reaches a majority.
 Maybe it's not as bad as it sounds.
-Remember, our consensus algorithm rests on a deterministic rule that every node runs on the same information, and that information is the set of votes.
-If we can't prevent the vote from splitting, maybe we can tweak the rule to fix it.
+Remember, our consensus algorithm rests on a deterministic rule that takes the final votes as input.
+If we can't prevent the vote from splitting, maybe we can tweak the rule to handle split votes gracefully.

-Let's add a tiebreak rule: if a color has a majority of the votes, we pick that color, but in the event of a tie, we pick red (chosen fairly by asking my 4-year-old his favorite color).
+Let's add this tiebreak rule: if a color has a majority of the votes, we pick that color, but in the event of a tie, we pick red (chosen fairly by asking my 4-year-old his favorite color).
 Now if there's a split vote, we still get an answer:

 DIAGRAM

 But, but .. . no wait, hold on now, we can't do this.
 We're making a decision before all the votes are in!
 Right now we have a tie vote and we picked red, but how do we know that last node is actually offline?
 What if it's completely healthy, and just happens to be the last node to vote?
-What if it comes back and votes blue?
+What if it comes back later and votes blue?

 DIAGRAM

 Well, this is kind of a disaster!
 We violated Agreement, the most sacred of all the consensus properties.
-At one point in the system, we had a 3v3 split vote, and all nodes agreed on red.
+At one point in time, we had a 3v3 split vote, and all nodes agreed on red, per the tiebreak rule.
 But then that last vote came in, and everybody changed their mind to blue.
 You can't change your mind!
-Agreement is agreement.
+Agreement is total; it requires all nodes to always agree on the same value.

-It gets worse.
-This isn't a problem with the tiebreaking rule we chose; it's going to be a problem with any tiebreaking rule.
+Things get worse.
+The problem we just uncovered isn't a problem with the specific tiebreaking rule we chose; it's going to be a problem with any tiebreaking rule.
 Using a tiebreaker is totally fine *if* the final node is offline and is guaranteed never to come back.
 But how do we know the final node is offline and not coming back?
-No matter how much time has passed, it is always still possible for the final node to come back and enter the final vote; so no matter how much time has passed, it's never safe to run the tiebreaker rule.
-Ergo, we simply can't have one.
+No matter how long we wait for the last node to enter its vote, it is always still possible for it to do so some time in the future.
+That means, no matter how much time has passed, it's never safe to run the tiebreaker rule.
+If it’s never safe to run the tiebreaker rule, we simply can't have one.

 So we can't prevent split votes, and we can't run tiebreaking rules either.

-Okay, that's it.
+Okay, “uncle.”
 I'm all out of ideas.

 ## Something Has Gone Very Wrong

 Let's step back for a minute.

 We started out with such a simple goal: all we wanted was one distributed variable, and it only took us about 30 seconds to come up with a simple and pretty robust algorithm.
-The one little thing our first draft was missing was fault tolerance.
-But as soon as we started trying to make our variable fault-tolerant, all of a sudden everything was like "heartbeat this," "split brain that," broken failover algorithms, broken tiebreaking rules . . . we ended up in a labrynth of dead ends in a sea of ever-growing complexity, and now we're walking away with almost nothing to show for it all.
+The one measly thing our first draft was missing was fault tolerance.
+But as soon as we started trying to make our variable fault-tolerant, all of a sudden everything was like "heartbeat this," "split brain that," broken failover algorithms, split votes, broken tiebreaking rules . . . we ended up in a labrynth of dead ends in a sea of ever-growing complexity, and now we're walking away with almost nothing to show for it all.

 This seemed so very straightforward at the beginning.
-What *happened?*
+How did we get so stuck?

 An entire generation of distributed systems researchers got nerd-sniped answering that question.
 Lots of pretty smart people put an awful lot of thought into it, and were able to answer lots of related questions: what doesn't work, properties any solution must have, different ways of simplifying the problem to something we can solve.
-But, years later, nobody had an answer to the main question.
+But for years, nobody had an answer to the main question.

 At this point I would like to invite you to join in the tradition, by mulling over the problem for yourself.
 What is wrong with the approaches we've tried so far?
 Can we fix them?
 If not, what's going wrong?